zedlopez/ifm/The Recipe Book.md

 ^^{characters (people): goal-seeking}
 Goal-seeking characters are the most advanced IF life-form: they want to achieve specific outcomes, and they are able to work out plans of approach in order to bring these things about.
 They walk to rooms, open containers to search for things, use keys and tools, and ask leading questions in conversation.

-A really advanced implementation of goal-seeking behavior is beyond the scope of our examples (though extensions exist that treat the problem more thoroughly).
+A really advanced implementation of goal-seeking behaviour is beyond the scope of our examples (though extensions exist that treat the problem more thoroughly).
 We can accomplish a surprising amount without heavy customisation, though, if we keep in mind three points of technique:

 First: it helps to think abstractly and to create broadly-defined actions as a first step to more specific tasks.
 For instance, a character's goal might be to eat some dinner.
 They'd be equally satisfied with spaghetti carbonara or with braised lamb shanks, but they need to figure out which is available.
 So we might have our every turn rule (or whatever we're using to activate the character) say something like